jbinkley60/MezzmoTrailerChecker/README.md

 ## Installation and usage:

--  Download the Mezzmo Trailer Checker zipfile
+-  Download the Mezzmo Trailer Checker release zipfile
 -  Unzip file into an empty folder on your system
 -  Ensure you have Python installed on Windows or Linux.
 Preferably version 3.x
 -  Edit the config.text file with the location of your Mezzmo